pierre-veron/PBD_analog/PBD_bayesian_fit_BD/README.md

 The script `2-tidy_inferences.py` generates the output:
 * `all_simulations_inference.csv` a csv file summarizing all the replicates.
+* `summary_all_MCMC.csv` a csv file summarizing all the rates (mean, median, sd, ...) inferred accross the MCMC chain and accross the replicates.

 ## Runs
 On the cluster (only once)